 Source: Achleitner, Nathasius (2003)

 As already discussed in a previous article these Valuation methods belong to different concepts.
 In this article, we will focus on a comprehensive evaluation method, the so-called “First Chicago Method”.
+For a more easily done valuation method please head over to our article about the Venture Capital Method.

-The First Chicago Method is a situation specific business valuation approach used by venture capital and private equity investors for early-stage companies.
+The First Chicago Method is a situation-specific business valuation approach used by venture capital and private equity investors for early-stage companies.
 This model combines elements of market-oriented and fundamental analytical methods.
 It is mainly used in the valuation of dynamic growth companies.
-Let´s go through this method step by step.
+Let’s go through this method step by step.

 Step 1: Define different future scenarios for the Company